christomitov/soundbored-cli/README.md

 ## Author

-Created for the SoundBored sound effects system.
+Created for the Soundbored sound effects system.